dyle71/divulge/README.md

 1. Clone as usual.
 2. Install a node of your choice.
-   I recommend using a latest release via nvm - Node Version Manager.
+   I recommend using the latest release via nvm - Node Version Manager.
    > There is a very nice manual by [Microsoft](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows)
 3. `cd` into the project.
 4. Install necessary packages: